isomerpages/moe-ast-elis/_professional-learning/Learning Opportunities/Communicating Effectively in Teaching and Learning.md

 variant: tiptap
 ---
 <h3>Primary/Secondary</h3>
-<p>These courses are meant for English-medium subject teachers who would
+<p>These courses are meant for EL teachers who would like to explore how
-like to explore how they can develop their students’ communication skills and subject literacy.</p>
+they can develop their students’ communication skills for learning.</p>
-<p></p>
 <ul data-tight="true" class="tight">
 <li>
 <p><a href="/elis/professional-learning/professional-learning-opportunities/facilitating-academic-discussion/" rel="noopener noreferrer nofollow" target="_blank">Facilitating Productive Academic Discussion</a>